-Finally, Model 4 investigates the migitation hypothesis by incorporating a three-way interaction between network homogeneity, social class and income inequality.
-The results suggest that in societies with higher levels of economic inequality, the interaction of network homogeneity and social class – especially in the service class – is weakerpronounced than in societies with lower levels of economic inequality.
+Model 4 tests the mitigation hypothesis that posits that the greater the level of income inequality in a country, the weaker the conditional association of network segregation by social class with redistributive preferences.
+The results suggest that in societies with higher levels of economic inequality, the interaction of network homogeneity and social class – especially in the service class – becomes less prominent than in societies with lower levels of economic inequality.
 To illustrate this result, Figure 6 depicts how the interaction of network homogeneity and social class is gradually mitigated as income inequality increases.
 The left panel in Figure 6 illustrates that when inequality is low, the conditional association of network homogeneity and social class on redistributive preferences is more pronounced than in contexts of middle and high inequality.

 Taking a closer look, differences in redistributive preferences between the working and service classes are smaller when network homogeneity is low, regardless of income inequality.
-Greater network homogeneity is associated with wider class differences in redistributive preferences especially in countries with low levels of inequality.
-These differences, however, gradually become smaller when levels of inequality increase.
+Greater network homogeneity is associated with wider class differences in redistributive preferences, especially in countries with low levels of inequality.
+These differences, however, gradually become smaller in contexts with higher inequality.
 These results resonate with previous studies that have argued that the upper classes are more sensitive to income inequality, whereas the working class shows relatively stable attitudes regardless of the contextual levels of income inequality (Curtis and Andersen, 2015; Dimick et al., 2017; Edlund and Lindh, 2015).
+This also contrasts with previous research that has argued that individuals in unequal societies support a stronger meritocratic distribution of resources and become less concerned about income differences than those of more egalitarian societies (Mijs, 2021).

 Also, these results echo the findings of Lindh and Andersson (2024) who showed that primarily working (upper-middle) class positions with predominantly working (upper-middle) class ties support more (less) income inequality reduction in countries where redistribution is high.
 Additionally, their results on the role of market income inequality (pre-tax and transfer) show a null moderating effect when including the cross-level interaction of redistribution simultaneously.
 Instead, I provide evidence that disposable income (post-tax and transfers) entails robust results, even holding the size of the welfare state and economic prosperity constant.
 Even though the inclusion of both interactions follows a theoretical rationale, employing a small number of clusters without a restricted maximum likelihood estimation (see Lindh and Andersson (2024, p.
 12)) can lead to uncertainty in the estimation of the coefficients, as well as problems with the size of the variances and standard errors (Bryan and Jenkins, 2016).

-In sumHere, the results jointly suggest that network segregation matters in contexts of low and middle economic inequality but loses relevance when inequality is high.
+In sum, my results jointly suggest that network segregation matters in contexts of low and middle economic inequality but loses relevance when inequality is high.

-Nevertheless, income inequality has a role in activating this association which follows a similar pattern to individual class-positions.
 Overall, the results presented above support the claims of the mitigation hypothesis (H2), where the wider class divide in redistributive preferences in homogeneous class-based networks weakens as income inequality increases.

 Figure 6: Three-way interaction of network homogeneity, social class and income inequality on redistributive preferences